Introduction

 1. Auto-immune Disorders:

-Abnormalities in our immune system occur when the body mistakenly attacks healthy human cells or tissue, as it regards them as foreign and dangerous entities.
-Studies have shown that narcolepsy sufferers have immune systems that will selectively attack the hypocretin-generating brain cells – due to a combination of environmental and genetic factors.
+Abnormalities in our immune system occur when the body mistakenly attacks healthy human cells or tissue, considering them foreign and dangerous entities.
+Studies have shown that narcolepsy sufferers’ immune systems selectively attack hypocretin-generating brain cells due to a combination of environmental and genetic factors.

 2. Family History and Genealogy

-The majority of reported narcolepsy cases have been sporadic in nature, which means that patients do not have any known family history occurrences.
+The majority of reported narcolepsy cases have been sporadic, which means that patients do not have any known family history occurrences.

 However, there are reported cases of narcolepsy where approximately 10 % of sufferers who were diagnosed reported a close family relative who was diagnosed with comparable symptoms.